North Carolina measure limiting LGBTQ+ curriculum heading to governor's desk

 Some parents' groups and social conservatives have pushed for the latest measure, at times pointing to books in schools on LGBTQ+ topics that they consider obscene and difficulties during the pandemic learning about what their children were being taught.
 Galey said some public school systems and schools have policies to withhold information from parents about their child seeking to change pronouns or their name in the interest of protecting youth.
 That's wrongly encouraging perceptions of mistrust, she said.

-On curriculum, Sen. Graig Meyer, an Orange County Democrat and bill opponent, said it's wrongheaded to have early-grade teachers unprepared to address gender and sexuality in “positive, productive, inclusive, welcoming, affirming and clear ways ...
+On curriculum, Sen. Graig Meyer, an Orange County Democrat and bill opponent, said early-grade teachers should be equipped to address gender and differing family configurations with “positive, productive, inclusive, welcoming, affirming and clear ways ...
 This bill makes it harder, not easier, to do that."

 The bill says the definition of curriculum does “not include responses to student-initiated questions.”

-GOP Sen. Jim Perry of Lenoir County said there are differences of opinion within society as to whether gender and sexuality are appropriate topics, and “by not having one view be part of the curriculum, we are acknowledging that and everyone is free to feel as they wish.”
+GOP Sen. Jim Perry of Lenoir County said there are differences of opinion within society as to whether gender and sexuality are appropriate topics for young children, and “by not having one view be part of the curriculum, we are acknowledging that, and everyone is free to feel as they wish.”

 Equality NC, an LGBTQ+ rights group, urged Cooper to veto the measure.
-The socially conservative North Carolina Values Coalition praised its passage.
+The socially conservative North Carolina Values Coalition said he should sign it.